amitjavilaventura/custom-R-functions/README.md

 Takes the output of �`annotatePeak and changes the annotation features to "Promoter", "Gene body" or "Distal".

+### `pieAnno3`

-### `pieAnno3`: takes the output of `annotaePeak`, calls `filterAnno3` and plots a ggplot2-based pie chart with only distal, promoter and gene body regions.
+Takes the output of `annotaePeak`, calls `filterAnno3` and plots a ggplot2-based pie chart with only distal, promoter and gene body regions.

 Packages used: